White Zimbabweans: Wealthy Zimbabweans

+Political representation

-From around 1990 onwards, mainstream white opinion favoured opposition politics to that of Mugabe's ZANU party, who controlled the government.
+From around 1990 onwards, mainstream White opinion favoured opposition politics to that of Mugabe's ZANU party, who controlled the government.
 White Zimbabweans sought to vote for liberal economics, democracy and the rule of law.
 White people had lain low in the immediate post-independence period, but, in 1999 they recognised a common disquiet with the majority of people over ZANU excesses in government, and gave whites an opportunity to vote for an opposition, which initially grew out of the trade union movements who were enabling citizens to have a voice and vote with the majority of Zimbabweans.
+White Zimbabweans played a significant role in the campaign of the opposition MDC party, which almost won the election.
+Radical elements in the country perceived the MDC project to have been an attempt to restore a limited form of White minority rule, and this produced a violent backlash.